Olsenc07/Skalarly/README.md

+Live on Heroku: skalarly.com

-I'm excited to unveil the latest evolution of Skalarly: the SkalarlyDeploy repository, now re-engineered with Angular 17's advanced features.
-This iteration represents a substantial upgrade, showcasing the capabilities and high standards of Angular's latest version.
-My ongoing efforts are channeled into meticulously transitioning and enhancing the codebase from the old repository to this modernized platform.
+Here is the latest version of Skalarly: the SkalarlyDeploy repository, now re-engineered with Angular 17's advanced features.
+This updated project, showcases the capabilities and high standards of Angular's latest version.
+My ongoing efforts are focused on continuously displaying my learning in modern Web Development

-🌟 What Sets This Repository Apart?

-Advanced Features: My development approach is anchored in several key strategies to deliver an exceptional user experience:
+Highlights: Progressive Web App using M.E.A.N Stack

-Standalone Components: Enhancing flexibility and maintainability.
+Standalone Components - Enhancing flexibility and maintainability.
 Lazy Loading: Optimizing performance and speed.
-Mobile-First Approach: Prioritizing responsiveness and accessibility.
+Mobile-First Approach - Prioritizing responsiveness and accessibility.
-Server-Side Rendering (SSR): Boosting performance and SEO.
+Server-Side Rendering (SSR) - Enhancing performance and SEO.
+Security - Making sure to properly handle and store sensitive information.
+Attention to common web vulnerabilities.
+Data Storage/Access - Utilizing the NoSQL database MongoDB to handle diverse data types and allow easy and secure queries.
+CI/CD - Utilizing containerized applications "Docker-Kubernetes", and testing frameworks "Cypress-Jasmine" that are deployed by Heroku.
-Code Quality Assurance: Employing strict eslint plugins, I ensure that every line of code meets the highest standards of cleanliness and efficiency.
+Code Quality Assurance - Employing strict eslint plugins, ensuring that every line of code meets the standards of cleanliness and efficiency.

-🚀 Current Deployment and Upcoming Enhancements

-Live on Heroku: Skalarly is already live and waiting for you at https://www.skalarly.com/ Experience the features and the dynamic nature of the application right now.

-Comprehensive Tech Stack Integration:

-Already Integrated: Docker, Cypress, Jasmine, MongoDB, and Heroku form the backbone of the current deployment, each contributing to a robust and efficient application.
+Web Accessibility - Following international standards for web accessibility.

+Future Integrations:

-Future Integrations: Look forward to the integration of Docker-Kubernetes, Google Cloud Platform (GCP), Jenkins, NgRx, and Ionic to further enhance the application's versatility and power.
+Integration of Google Cloud Platform (GCP), TensorFlow.js, Jenkins, and Ionic to further enhance the application's versatility and skillset.
-🛠️ Ongoing Development and Commitment

-As the sole developer behind Skalarly, I am deeply committed to continuous improvement and innovation.
-I welcome your feedback and suggestions as we journey together in advancing Skalarly and setting new benchmarks in web application development.

-Stay tuned for more updates, and thank you for your continued support!